 - Intensity: HIIT can be challenging for beginners or individuals with certain health conditions.

 - Recovery time: Due to the intense nature of HIIT, adequate rest and recovery between sessions are crucial to prevent overtraining.
+Learn more with these recovery tips for beginners.

 - Injury risk: The high-intensity nature of HIIT can increase the risk of injury if proper form and recovery are not prioritized.
 For that reason, at HiTone Fitness Brunswick we have group HIIT classes led by professional instructors who will make sure you can experience the benefits of these intense workouts without risking the injury.